Removing Strata Committee Members in NSW: Full Legal Guide + Free Tool

 • Engages in serious misconduct that undermines effective governance.

-The decision in Vojkovic v Savva confirmed these criteria are illustrative rather than exhaustive, allowing NCAT to consider other factors necessary to protect the committee’s integrity.
+The decision in Vojkovic v Savva [2023] NSWCATCD 141 confirmed these criteria are illustrative rather than exhaustive, allowing NCAT to consider other factors necessary to protect the committee’s integrity.

 Need for Substantial Evidence

 NCAT’s decision to remove a committee member is not taken lightly and is based on substantial evidence.
-The Tribunal looks for clear violations of the law or the by-laws and not mere dissatisfaction with the committee member’s performance.
-Precedent cases, such as McDaid v The Owners Strata Plan No. 60346 and Lockrey v Rosewall, highlight the necessity for significant justification before NCAT intervenes in the internal affairs of an Owners Corporation.
+The Tribunal looks for clear violations of the law or the by-laws and not mere dissatisfaction with the NCAT does not intervene lightly in the democratic decisions of an owners corporation.

 Procedural Steps for Removal